wolf81/MiniQuest/README.md

 In this document I will try to describe the development process and design choices.

+# Entities

+The entity structure is quite basic.

+There is a Entity base class.
+This class contains only the very basics that are useful for most entities, such as x and y grid coordinates and a draw function.
+All other entities will inherit from the Entity base class.

+For tiles there is a Tile entity.
+This entity should eventually be able to choose a texture based on an environment.
+The texture set that I use provides crypt, dungeon, cavern and labyrinth tiles.
+Basically it should be possible to changes the look of a map just by changing the environment.

+For the player and non-player characters there is the Actor class.
+This class uses a direction to draw sprites.
+This class also adds various functions and properties useful for actors, such as hit points and functions to retrieve an action like move or attack.

+Effects are entities that will be mostly used for small animations that are destroyed upon completion.
+This class can be useful to show spell effects or effects related to various attacks.

 # Actions

 In the Zelda and Mario lessons a state machine was used to control actions for actors.
 However, when I tried implementing the state machine for this project, it didn't seem to make much sense.
 Perhaps because actors don't freely transition between states.